voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 We want to make it easy for everyone to know how well their elected legislators are representing their constituents.

-Per bill scores is a good start, but it may not be quick enough for the typical busy American.
+Per bill scores is a good start, but we want something even easier for the typical busy American.

 So we'll combine all the bills together into a single Representation Score for each legislator.